AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/admin-login-not-working-allowed-session-max-size-exceed.md

 It is impossible to log in to the [!DNL Admin], because the form keeps reloading.

+## Cause

+The allowed session max size is exceeded.

 ## Solution

 Check the `var/log/support_report.log` file for errors such as these: